mintthemoon/mintwiki/docs/security/horcrux-guide.md

 ## Requirements
 ### Servers
 - 3 servers with minimum requirements for signers: 1 CPU/1GB RAM/10GB SSD
-- 1+ servers with minimum requirements for your chain's node software.
+- 1+ servers with minimum requirements for validating your chain.
 More is better!
 - This guide is written for Ubuntu 22.04.

+### Software
+This guide is written for horcrux v2.0.0 and should work for any chain that version supports.
+Do your research to make sure horcrux is compatible with your chain.

 ### Networking
 #### Signer peer-to-peer